Tuesday, February 17, 2026

 Complaint quality is assessed by reviewing whether investigations are fair, evidence-based, consistent, and clearly explained.
 This is typically measured through structured QA reviews, consistency checks, rationale testing, and outcome sampling.

-How to find the percentage of complaints upheld in favour of the consumer by the FOS?
+How do you find the percentage of complaints upheld by the FOS?

 The FOS publishes complaint data, including sector specific data, once a quarter, and can be accessed through the published Financial Ombudsman data.
-Firms can use this to measure quality of their complaint handling processes.
 A consistently higher-than-average rate can indicate potential weaknesses in investigation quality or decision-reasoning, while unusually low rates may also raise questions if outcomes appear defensive or inconsistent.